Seattle-Attractions/map/README.md

-map
+Seattle Attractions Map
 ===

-Interactive map of Seattle's Premier Attractions
+Interactive map of Seattle's Premier Attractions.

+Will include marker for each attraction with attraction description, contact information, link to website, button for coupon and an image.